 6. Avoid falling asleep with earbuds

 Earbuds or headphones are a great way to isolate yourself into the wonderful world of music.

 But it can make your sleep uncomfortable and prolonged use may lead to ear canal damage.

 7. Enhance the rest of your sleep environment

 It could also be the aroma of the bedroom or the air circulation if it’s summer.
 Or better yet, it could be the color of bedroom paint.

-Point is: pay attention to the little things that make you feel comfortable.
-If you want to sleep naked, go for.
+The point is: pay attention to the little things that make you feel comfortable.
+If you want to sleep naked, go for it.